1983 Miller High Life 500: Race report

 After a four-hour inspection of the Petty Enterprises race car, NASCAR determined the engine in Petty's car was over the limit in cubic inches as specified in the rule book.
 The Petty team was penalized 104 points and fined $35,000 for the rule violations involving the tires and engine.
 The engine was determined to be 381.983 cuin, well over the specifications in the NASCAR rulebook for 1983 which stipulated a maximum of 358 cuin.

 Petty co-crew chiefs, Robin Pemberton and Larry Pollard, stated that during the last pit stop of the race they put softer compound bias-ply tires designed for the left side of the cars on the right side of Petty's race car.
 The softer left side tires provided more traction when attached to the right side of a stock car and worked best when used during cool cloudy weather days which prevents the softer tires from quickly wearing out if mounted on the right side of the cars.

-NASCAR allowed the win to stand because the second place car of Waltrip was quickly removed from the track in the team hauler rig after the race ended and could not be inspected to determine if it was legal or not.
+NASCAR allowed the win to stand.
 NASCAR stated that they wanted fans to leave the track knowing who won the race.

 Ironically, ten years earlier at this race the winning Chevy of Cale Yarborough (owned by Junior Johnson) and Richard Petty's second place Dodge were both submitted to long inspections after the race for allegedly having oversized engines.
 NASCAR admitted in the days after the 1973 race controversy that their pre-race inspection system needed to be improved.

-This was the 198th race win in Petty's career.
-The total amount of prize money offered to all NASCAR Winston Cup Series drivers for this race was a then-incredible $352,430. and was one of the top paying races of the 1983 season.
+The total amount of prize money was $352,430, and was one of the top paying races of the 1983 season.